-Volkswagen Group of America has revealed a data breach impacting more than 3.3 million customers after a vendor exposed unsecured data online.
+Volkswagen Group of America has revealed a data breach impacting more than 3.3 million customers after a vendor exposed unsecured data online, according to NBC News.

 The automaker said an unauthorized third party obtained personal information about customers and interested buyers from a vendor used for digital sales and marketing by its Audi Volkswagen brands and some U.S. and Canadian dealers.

 Volkswagen said 90,000 Audi customers and prospective buyers had sensitive data impacted relating to purchase or lease eligibility.
 The sensitive data was comprised of driver license numbers in more than 95% of cases.
 A small number of records included additional data like dates of birth, Social Security numbers and account numbers.

 Once hackers obtain this personal data, they can use your credentials to access your financial and other accounts online in what is called credential stuffing.
 They may also apply for credit as you for other financial products.

 If you are a victim of a data breach, you are at greater risk of identity theft.
 If you’ve been notified your information might have been compromised in a data breach or suspect your personal information has been exposed, there are some concrete steps you can take to help protect your critical data.